+Items Procedures

-Items Procedures Symptom Possible causes Warning message appears window HP Smart Adapt For full performance, higher capacity Sma For more information connect a t AC Adapter. < 🖹 🔐 Jal 4 5:12 PM 10/25/2010 Troubleshooting steps Update BIOS, which may contain information that assigns an appropriate adapte for the configuration.
-2. Update the latest HP Hotkey Support software from Drivers website.
-3. Be sure that the power source is sufficient (where adapter is connected).
-4. Use appropriate AC adapter (often supplied with system) for optimum system performance.
-5. Test with a verified working AC adapter.
-6. Test the adapter on a verified working computer.
-7. Contact HP for configuration details.
-Note HP Smart AC adapter warning message: informs you that as power demands increase the notebook may not perform at full capacity, which may result in longer battery- charging time.
-In cases of extreme power demands, the system may also throttle back the processor, or with systems that have a discrete video subsystem, a video balance mode may occur to further balance the power needs of the system.
+Symptom Possible causes

+Warning message appears in window Less powerful AC adapter, BIOS out of date.

+- Update BIOS, which may contain information that assigns an appropriate adapter for the configuration. - 2.
+Update the latest HP Hotkey Support software from Drivers website. - 3.
+Be sure that the power source is sufficient (where adapter is connected). - Use appropriate AC adapter (often supplied with system) for optimum system performance. - 5.
+Test with a verified working AC adapter. - 6.
+Test the adapter on a verified working computer. - 7.
+Contact HP for configuration details.